-^{} OJ: Please insert the date: XXX years after the entry into force of this Directive.
-The date shall be further discussed
+\ OJ: Please insert the date: Two years after the entry into force of this Directive.

-44 This paragraph will need to be modified subject to the agreement on the explanatory documents on the transposition of directives.
+&lt;sup>47 This paragraph will need to be modified subject to the agreement on the explanatory documents on the transposition of directives.
 C.f. doc 14603/11 INST 429

-^{} OJ: Please insert the date: XXX years after the entry into force of this Directive.
-The date shall be further discussed
+\\ OJ: Please insert the date: Two years after the entry into force of this Directive.

-4. The Commission shall, by ..., submit a report to the European Parliament and to the Council, assessing the extent to which the Member States have taken the necessary measures in order to comply with this Directive, accompanied, if necessary, by legislative proposals.
+4. The Commission shall, by ...\\\, submit a report to the European Parliament and to the Council, assessing the extent to which the Member States have taken the necessary measures in order to comply with this Directive, accompanied, if necessary, by legislative proposals.